 The family spelling originally was Abendshon with an umlaut that doesn't show in typed versions.
 That then evolved to Abendschoen (Ab-en-Shane) to indicate in type the sound that the umlaut indicated.
-Second-generation descendants of Jacob changed their name to Ebinger while the descendants of Frederick retained Abendschoen.
-There also were varieties of spellings, including Ebinshane (possibly where Ebinger came from).
+There also were varieties of other spellings, including Ebinshane, in censuses.

-Frederick and Magdalena are buried near this Scott plot toward the Fort Harmar Drive hill part of this cemetery.
+Frederick and Magdalena are buried near the Scott family plot on the bank toward the Fort Harmar Drive hill part of this cemetery.

-Frederick's brother Jacob is buried in Mound Cemetery, where a single black stone shows three generations at once and links the name changes.
+Frederick's brother Jacob is buried in Mound Cemetery, where a single black stone shows three generations at once.